-The grass has a huge family, and there are different types of grass in the world.
-Now, you are probably wondering, if you are allowed to give grass to your pet guinea pig?
+There are different types of grass in the world.
+Now, you are probably wondering if you are allowed to give grass to your pet guinea pig?
 Let’s find out!

 Can guinea pigs eat grass?
-Well, guinea pigs can eat fresh fruits and vegetables.
-So, in essence, they can also eat grass.
-They enjoy eating grass, and this can even be their staple food if you are looking for one.
+Guinea pigs can eat grass.
+They enjoy eating it, and this can even be their staple food if you are looking for one.
 The digestive tract of guinea pigs is designed in such a manner that it can take in a lot of forage.
 Therefore, feeding the cavy with grass is something that is highly advisable and encouraged.
-The best way to feed the guinea pig is to use fresh grass to always avoid any form of poisoning.
-Grasses are easily accessible depending on which variety you are looking for.
-But you should be careful not to feed your cavy just any grass as this can potentially danger its life.
-Always have your research right before feeding your cavy anything.

 Grasses have an array of benefits to humans and animals.
-In this case, we will focus on guinea pigs.
+In this part, we will focus on guinea pigs.
 The following are some of the benefits:

 - Alleviates stomach pains or aches.
 It also helps to deal with problems such as diarrhea.